 Hello, I’m Sarah Haynes and I create beautiful pixels!
 I currently work from my Prescott home doing all types of design, online marketing and photography.
 I can't imagine a better job!!

 I have lived in Prescott, Arizona for over 20 years and I absolutely love it here.
-My favorite activities (outside of work) are hiking, swimming and spending time with my wonderful husband and new baby!
+My favorite activities (outside of work) are hiking, swimming and spending time with my wonderful husband and daughters!

 Please feel free to contact me anytime with your design jobs!
 I would be happy to discuss the right plan for your business.